RobinChen95/blog/src/about/README.md

 # [Guoqiang's CV in Chinese](https://www.robinchen95.com/Intro.pdf)

-# Guoqiang’s Intro
+## Brief Intro to Guoqiang

 Chen Guoqiang, born in 1995, now is a student majors in Software Engineering of Peking University.
-He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle.
+He has a large range of interets in the entire computer ecosystem.
 He has been learnt about the software enginering systematiclly for more than five years, and is experiential in many projects.
 He has done lots of work on software researching, compiler, operating system, artificial intelligence, and Big data.

----

-## Brief Intro to Guoqiang

-He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, also in artificial intelligence.

 ---